 Even though we added way more seating, somehow the room feels airier and more spacious to me because the windows are now largely unobstructed.
-As well, instead of a hodgepodge of furniture (the velvet chair, the mint chair, three teak tables, mismatched sofa and dark ottoman, wall unit, plant stand), we have a more streamlined furniture arrangement: big cream sofa with matching ottoman, accent chair, pair of end tables with matching lamps, and the TV stand.
-It's simpler!
+As well, instead of a hodgepodge of furniture (the velvet chair, the mint chair, three teak tables, mismatched sofa and dark ottoman, wall unit, plant stand), we have a more streamlined furniture arrangement: big cream sofa with matching ottoman, one accent chair, a pair of matching vintage teak end tables with matching lamps, and the TV stand.
+It’s simpler!
 We had to move the teal velvet chair to my office, but I kept the Mingo chair and positioned it with one of the teak tables beside the television.
-Once again, I'm blocking windows with furniture, but you can still easily see the lake around the delicate frame of the mint chair and it just feels a little more balanced.
-With just a naked row of windows, the living room felt lopsided, but my biggest motivator is that I have literally nowhere else to put my favorite chair in this small home.
-It has to live there - or someone else's living room (cue the sad trombone).
+Once again I’m blocking windows with furniture, but you can still see the lake around the delicate frame of the mint chair and it just feels a little more balanced – but my biggest motivator is that I have literally nowhere else to put my favorite chair in this small home.
+It has to live there – or someone else’s living room (cue the sad trombone).

 Living Room Before and Afters: